sudmon200/whatsapp-clone/README.md

-# WhatsApp Clone with MERN Stack (In Progress ...)
+# WhatsApp Clone with MERN Stack

+1. ~Build the user interface~
+2. Build the back-end
+3. Add functionality get/push to sync with the back-end

 ##### Screenshot